TJCarruth/car-counter/README.md

 # Car Counter

+This add is deprecated!
+It has been replaced by vlc-video-logger.
+This version of the project does not handle video play back well.
+The [new version](https://github.com/TJCarruth/vlc-video-logger) requires VLC media player to be on the device as well, but handles video playback much better.

 A Python application for playing back camera footage and logging car counts via key presses.
 The app outputs a CSV file that logs each key press and its corresponding timestamp, making it easy to analyze traffic or vehicle flow from recorded video.

 ## Features